luislopez-dev/Fluent-validations/README.md

 # Fluent validations

-### This project focuses only on fluent validations!
+### This project focuses only on fluent validations.